Rock 'n' Roll History for

 September 8

-Aerosmith set a new record for the most tickets sold for a concert at Boston's iconic Fenway Park after selling over 38,700 tickets.
+Aerosmith set a new record for the most tickets sold for a concert at Boston's iconic Fenway Park after selling over 38,700 tokens.
 The crowd watched the legendary Rock band kick off their 50th anniversary tour.

 <-- Previous Day -- Home Page -- Next Day -->